falsaif18/hello_world/README.md

 Hi.
 This is Kevin.

-my name is faisal it ryhmes with basil
+my name is faisal it ryhmes with basil!